 - New Rust and Corrosion Detection Tool: For a bridge to meet regulations, its infrastructure must meet performance criteria’s.
 Working with our Alliance Partners instigated the development for a world-first rust-scan tool.
 Our work for Auckland Harbour Bridge posed the question, how do we monitor a steel surface area of 125,000m2?
 Still in the development stage, our tool has the ability to scan bridges, allowing rust corrosion experts to detect spots of rust and treat controlled area.
 Thus allowing accurate, reliable and quantitative information regarding a mega structures coating health whilst saving time and maintenance costs.

-- Coatings Life Cycle Management Plan: WSP Opus has developed a Coatings Life Cycle Management Plan for the repainting and maintenance of the Auckland Harbour Bridge.
+- Coatings Life Cycle Management Plan: WSP Opus along with our AHBA partners have developed a Coatings Life Cycle Management Plan for the repainting and maintenance of the Auckland Harbour Bridge.
 The strategy divides the bridge into separate assets, with deep analysis into the atmospheric, chemical and abrasive distresses made to each asset.
 By identifying the structure as isolated parts, WSP Opus alongside our AHBA partners is able to create tailored asset management solutions for all areas of the Auckland Harbour Bridge.